Sore Knees and Flat Feet

 Check out my Reformer upper and lower body workouts by clicking here.

-Avoid doing the feet in straps exercises until your knees are feeling better.
+Avoid doing the feet in straps exercises on the Reformer until your knees are feeling better.

 Check out the Pilates Chair Workout here.